 Maharashtra officials told to pay activist Rs 2 lakh for blocking letter from jail to mother

-Arun Ferreira’s letter, titled ‘Stan’s profound simplicity’, described his interactions with his co-accused Stan Swamy, who died in custody in 2021.
+Arun Ferreira’s letter described his relationship with his co-accused in the Bhima Koregaon case Stan Swamy, who died in custody in 2021.

-The Maharashtra State Human Rights Commission has asked the state government and the superintendent of the Taloja jail in Navi Mumbai to pay compensation of Rs 2 lakh to activist Arun Ferreira for not sending to his mother a letter he had written to her.
+The Maharashtra State Human Rights Commission has asked the state government and the superintendent of the Taloja jail in Navi Mumbai to pay compensation of Rs 2 lakh to activist Arun Ferreira for failing to send to his mother a letter he had written to her.

 Ferreira is among the 16 activists, academics and lawyers who were charged under the Unlawful Activities Prevention Act for their alleged role in instigating caste violence at Bhima Koregaon near Pune in January 2018.
 He spent about five years in jail and was released on bail in August.